Skip to content

 Choose a weapon below to learn more about the different styles of fencing:

-• Image of Kyle Foster
+• Image of Taner Gunesli

 Primary Weapon: